White Russian (cocktail): Preparation

 As with all cocktails, various modes of preparation exist, varying according to the recipes and styles of particular bars or mixologists.
 Most common varieties have adjusted amounts of vodka or coffee liqueur, or mixed brands of coffee liqueur.
 Shaking the cream in order to thicken it prior to pouring it over the drink is also common.
 Sometimes the drink is prepared on the stove with hot coffee for a warm treat on cold days.
 Conversely, vanilla ice cream has been known to be used, rather than cream, to make it frozen.

 Variations

-Many variants of the cocktail exist, such as a mudslide, Bolshevik, or blonde Russian (made with Irish cream), an Anna Kournikova (named after the tennis player, made with skimmed milk, i.e. a "skinny" white Russian), a white Cuban (made with rum instead of vodka), a black Russian (vodka and coffee liqueur), or a dirty Russian (with chocolate syrup added).
-A Colorado bulldog or tall black Russian adds a splash of cola.
-A white Mexican substitutes tequila for vodka.
+Many variants of the white Russian exist.
+A white Russian made with skim milk instead of cream is called an Anna Kournikova, after the tennis player, and a variant with no milk or cream at all is a black Russian.
+A version made with Irish cream is known as a mudslide, a Bolshevik, or a blonde Russian.
+A dirty Russian has chocolate syrup added, and a variant which adds a splash of cola is called a tall black Russian, or alternately a Paralyzer in Canada and a Colorado bulldog in the United States.
+A white Cuban is made with rum instead of vodka, while a white Mexican substitutes the vodka for tequila.